-If you've identified that your partner exhibits the controlling or aggressive behaviors listed above and you are too afraid to bring these issues up safely within your relationship, it's time to get help.
-Victims often realize the dangers of their situation after it's too late; the dynamic between the abuser and abused is strategically created to discourage the victims to acknowledge or address the problem.
+If you've identified that your partner exhibits controlling or aggressive behaviors and you're afraid to address these issues within your relationship, it's time to get help.
+Victims often don't realize the dangers of their situation until it's too late — the dynamic between the abuser and abused is strategically designed to discourage the victims from acknowledging or addressing the problem.

-Intimate partner abuse and violence is never okay.
-It is more common than you may think and it is wholly within your power and your rights to get out safely.
+Intimate partner abuse and violence are never okay.
+They're more common than you might think, and it's wholly within your power and your rights to get out safely.

-- Try not to blame yourself: Self-blame is extremely common in abusive relationships.
+Don't blame yourself: Self-blame is extremely common in abusive relationships.
 It can be easy to feel trapped in your situation.
-However, your partner's abusive actions are absolutely not your fault or a sign of weakness on your part.
-Keep this in mind as you seek help.
+However, your partner's abusive actions are absolutely not your fault or a result of weakness on your part.
+Keep this in mind when you seek help.

-- Document hostile communications: It can be emotionally painful to save threatening messages that your partner sends.
-However, voice messages, emails, IMs, and other hostile communications can be immensely useful to demonstrate a history of assault when you speak with counselors or authorities.
+Document hostile communications: It can be emotionally painful to save threatening messages that your partner sends.
+However, voice messages, emails, IMs, and other hostile communications can be immensely useful in demonstrating a history of abuse when you speak with counselors or authorities.

-- Get counseling: Virtually all college campuses have on-site counselors who are trained to help with relationship assault and domestic violence.
+Get counseling: Virtually all college campuses have on-site counselors who are trained to help with domestic violence and other forms of sexual assault.
 If you can't find a way to contact a campus counselor directly, ask a residence advisor, professor, or academic advisor to help you explore these resources.

-- Call the police: If you are being threatened with assault, attempt to reach a safe place and call the police immediately.
+Call the police: If you are being threatened with assault, find a safe place and call the police immediately.

 After an Assault